papook/studytravel/README.md

 # StudyTravel

+StudyTravel is a RESTful Web Application implemented using the Spring Boot framework.
+It uses an in-memory H2 Database to store the data.

 This is the README file for the StudyTravel RESTful web application.
 StudyTravel implements the HATEOAS principle for providing the client with the links to the next actions.

 It can be used for creating partner universities and modules that students can take, and managing them by linking modules to universities or editing/deleting the resources.
 The server does not use any authentication and cannot be considered secure.